 Our findings were encouraging...

-Although we decided to test out a mid-range unit for a 1/2 acre pond, there are systems available that can treat small water garden and koi ponds and others up to multi-acre lakes.
+Although we decided to test out a mid-range unit for a 1/2 acre pond, there are systems available that have been used to treat small water garden and koi ponds (but we no longer recommend them for small ponds) and others up to multi-acre lakes.
 We were particularly interested in the large water capacity models since treating these types of ponds with additives can get very expensive over time.

 Each sonic system, regardless of it's recommended pond capacity, is made up of several parts.
 There is an electronic box that is land based and plugs into an electrical outlet.
 A transducer cable connects the electronics with the transducer or "emitter" that actually goes in the water.